 - Larry King Live

 With all of his public appearances, Challenger has become a bonafide celebrity.
-His likeness even appears on speciality Tennessee license plates and speciality coins issued by the U.S. mint!
+His likeness even appears on specialty Tennessee license plates and specialty coins issued by the U.S. Mint!

 Where to See Challenger and the AEF Eagles in Pigeon Forge